 Preventing Misconduct: The presence of body cameras acts as a deterrent against misconduct.
 Knowing that their actions are being recorded, officers are more likely to adhere to departmental policies and guidelines, reducing the likelihood of abusive behavior.

-Evidence Collection: Body camera footage is invaluable as evidence in criminal investigations.
+Evidence Collection: wireless body camera footage is invaluable as evidence in criminal investigations.
 It can provide crucial details, enhance witness testimonies, and help in reconstructing crime scenes accurately.

 Training and Accountability: Body camera footage can be used for training purposes, allowing law enforcement agencies to review and improve officers' interactions with the public.
 It also aids in evaluating officers' performance and adherence to protocols.